jakujobi/Obscurrra/README.md

 # Obscurra

-Obscurra is a Python-based image processing tool that detects and blurs faces in images using OpenCV.
+Obscurra is a Python-based image processing tool designed to detect faces in images and apply a blur effect to anonymize them.
+The project aims to enhance privacy by automatically processing images to obscure identifiable facial features through a user-friendly graphical interface.

 This repository contains the source code, documentation, and models used by the tool.

 ## Features